Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 Multistate employers should review their assignment of invention agreements and ensure they comply with the laws in each state where they have employees.

 Employers are required to communicate certain information to employees, such as employees' rights under the Family and Medical Leave Act (FMLA) and the employer's antiharassment policy.
 In addition to communicating policies to employees, employers may wish to communicate workplace procedures and work rules.
 See HR Strategy, Management and the Law > HR Management; Employee Management > Employee Communications; and Employee Management > Employee Handbooks - Work Rules - Employee Conduct.

 Employers use work rules to reserve certain rights and set acceptable standards of conduct in the workplace.
 While employers are not required to have an employee handbook, most employers find that it is more efficient to compile policies, procedures and work rules into a handbook.
 Handbooks are also useful as a means to communicate benefit information and to provide certain required employee notifications.
 See Employee Notifications and Postings.

 To avoid state claims that an employee handbook constitutes an implied promise not to terminate except for good cause, handbooks should include disclaimers stating that the handbook and its provisions do not constitute a contract or a contractual commitment of continued employment.
-It is also recommended that handbooks contain language emphasizing that all terms may be modified with or without notice and with or without cause.
+It is also recommended that handbooks contain language emphasizing that terms (with the express exception of the at-will disclaimer) may be modified with or without notice and with or without cause.

 For multistate employers, employees working in different states may be entitled to different benefits, notifications, information on leaves of absence, etc. To address these differences, employers may adopt one of three potential strategies: